 As with residential mortgages you can choose between an interest only and a repayment mortgage.

-Some lenders may ask for an evidence of a repayment vehicle, but others will be happy to accept that mortgage will be repaid through sale of the property.
+Most Lenders will be happy to accept that the mortgage will be repaid through sale of the property.
 There are hundreds of products available on the market and you can choose between fixed and variable rates.
-If you are new to buy to lets, it may be worth speaking to a mortgage advisor and consider different options.
+If you are new to buy to lets, it may be worth speaking to a mortgage Broker and consider different options.